Skip to content

 Install in the terminal right now

-Point your AI agent at networkr.dev/brief.md or run npx networkr init yourself.
+Point your AI agent at networkr.dev/brief.md or run npx networkr install yourself.
 Every install converges on the same final state.